rschlaikjer/erlang-mab/README.md

 - `mab_strategy_bayes`: Uses a beta distribution `B(successes, failures)` to
     determine which bandit is optimal.

+    Options:
+    - `{lookback_window, infinity | pos_integer()}`: Default: `infinity`.
+        If set to a number other than `infinity`, only the most recent `N` events will be used to inform the MAB's choices.
+Having a non-infinite memory allows the MAB to react more quickly to changes in reliability.
+        Past events are stored as a [bit ringbuffer](https://github.com/rschlaikjer/erlang-bitvector) to conserve space.

 There is a defined behaviour, `mab_strategy`, that can be used for implementing custom strategies that fit in to this framework.
 The callback interface is relatively small: